ywt9937ywt/Computer-Graphics/README.md

 Our proposed project is interactive ML-driven terrain generator.
 I will continously update my research process.

 The code in folder 'Image Test' can read a .obj file and rasterize it.
-This is my first practice program.
+This is my first c++ program done in my undergraduate.

+Noise generator is a c# script coded in Unity for terrain generation

+Flat shader is a unity project using shaders for simple lighting models, like blinn phong.